What Are Peptides in Skincare?

 Let's jump in!

 What are Peptides?

+This term likely brings you back to your high school biology class.
 In the most basic sense, peptides are the building blocks that make up protein.
 When amino acids link together, the chain they form is called an amino peptide.
 When peptides link together, they become the basis for all protein.
-The most vital protein within your skin is that magic buzzword: collagen.
+The most vital protein within your skin is that magic buzzword, again: collagen.

 The most prominent reason for collagen breakdown: aging.
 Every birthday that passes sees a higher level of fragmenting, and wishing your hardest when you blow out the candles unfortunately can’t stop this process.

 However, there are behavioral and environmental reasons your collagen might break down — and these are things you can control.
 Exposure to UV radiation — whether that be a result of tanning beds or simply leaving the house without donning sunscreen — can break down collagen.
 Smoking can also lead to its deterioration (as if you needed another reason to quit that habit).